Attested: Ptolemy 2,3,16 Βριγαντες, a tribe with 7 πολεις:

 Where: The Brigantes were people in northern England, in and around Yorkshire.

-Notes: Much nonsense has been written about the Brigantes’ political structure(s).
+Notes: This name spelling was probably influenced to be unlike Burgundy by Brigantium (Bregenz, Austria), which had been an important Roman city for over a hundred years by Ptolemy's time.
+Much nonsense has been written about the political structure(s) of the Brigantes.
 Tacitus described Cartimandua ruling at least part of their territory when the Romans arrived.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.